joel-day/LeetCode-Workspace/README.md

 #### Approach:
 - Loop through the strings until you pass the last index of either one.
-- Iterate through the values of the list.
-At each iteration move tot he next value in the main string.
+- Iterate through the values of the main string.
+At each iteration move to the next value in the main string.
 - only add one to i if it matches the value in the main string.
 - return true if i == len(s) means each letter was found in the string in order.